evgeniyraev/quiz-game/README.md

 - Plug the quiz window into real scoring logic or answer validation.
 - Persist imported questions or support multiple rows for future navigation.
+- Attach a USB drive that contains a folder with `settings.yaml` (or the `.galacticblackfriday` marker) and the app automatically imports it into the working directory, refreshing media and playlists on the fly.